hnyang1107/SHUbeamer/README.md

-# Shanghai University Presentation Starter Template
+# Shanghai University Presentation Starter LateX Template

 SHUbeamer is a LateX starter template that will help SHUer make a better presentations.